 If you plan to continue formal training after graduation, it is wise to consult with members of the staff during your junior year.
 The departmental bulletin board carries announcements from graduate and professional schools, including notification of scholarships and other aids.
 The Registrar's Office houses the most complete collection of catalogues from these schools, which may be consulted there.
 A Reference Librarian can help you find addresses for graduate admissions offices, if you wish to write requesting a catalogue or other information.
 At present Prof. Andrea Halpern (psychology) is Bucknell's Graduate School Advisor, who systematically collects information about scholarships and other general data.
 The departmental grad school advisor is Prof. Chris Ellis, though any member of the department will be happy to advise students on advanced study of political science.
 The pre-law advisor can be contacted through the Career Development Center.
 Since these advisors do change, consult the Dean's Office if you have questions.

-Applications for the Law School Admission Test (LSAT) are available from the Political Science Department Secretary.
-Advice about professional schools in management (including public administration) usually can be obtained from the Management Department (Taylor Hall).
-Information concerning the Graduate Record Examination (GRE) is posted on the bulletin board; fuller details may be obtained from the Secretary to the Department of Education.
-It is best to begin planning for Graduate and Professional school applications spring semester Junior year, then you will avoid some of the rush during fall semester Senior year when formal applications are normally due.
+Applications for the Law School Admission Test (LSAT) are available from the academic assistant for the Department of Political Science.
+Advice about professional schools in management (including public administration) usually can be obtained from the College of Management (Taylor Hall).
+Information concerning the Graduate Record Examination (GRE) is posted on the bulletin board; fuller details may be obtained from the academic assistant for the Department of Education.
+It is best to begin planning for graduate and professional school applications spring semester junior year, then you will avoid some of the rush during fall semester senior year when formal applications are normally due.

 The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.